JustinyAhin/wp-media-assistant/README.txt

 == Installation ==

 1. Install the plugin and activate.
-2. Go to WPMA to view inform about your media gallery.
+2. Go to WPMA to view informations about your media gallery.

 == Screenshots ==